ansible/awx/INSTALL.md

 The system that runs the AWX service will need to satisfy the following requirements

-- At leasts 4GB of memory
+- At least 4GB of memory
 - At least 2 cpu cores
 - At least 20GB of space
 - Running Docker, Openshift, or Kubernetes